Wave VS QuickBooks Online: Which Is The Best Accounting Software For Your Business?

 QuickBooks Online has been one of the biggest names in the accounting world since 2004.
 The software offers a robust feature set, strong accounting, attractive invoices, and hundreds of integrations.
 These features, combined with QuickBooks’ overall reputation, are hard to beat.
 But that hasn’t kept other companies, such as Wave, from trying.

-Wave is a cloud-based accounting software that focuses on providing a complete small business solution to business owners.
+Wave is cloud-based accounting software that focuses on providing a complete small business solution to business owners.
 The ace up this company’s sleeve is that its software is completely free — and you’re not sacrificing quality for savings either.
-Wave is giving QuickBooks a run for its money in the small business accounting world with features, such as expense tracking, contact management, invoicing, and even lending.
+Wave is giving QuickBooks a run for its money in the small business accounting world with features, such as expense tracking, contact management, and invoicing.

 Table of Contents

 Wave VS QuickBooks Online

 It’s pretty easy to see the allure of Wave’s software, but what Wave stands out for most is that it is completely free.
 That’s right — this cloud-based software is forever free without the limitations you’ll find with other programs that claim to be free.
 Adding payroll, payment processing, or professional bookkeeping services does come at a price.
 Still, businesses that are searching for accounting software with no associated costs won’t find a product much better than Wave.